deepjs/deepjs/DOCS/transparencies.md

 Recap :

-when you ask a promise on a chain (i.e. when a chain is returned from a function - so as it's returned : all the chain is placed before in queue): it will ceal the chain. no more handles could be added : the promise listening the whole chain execution :
+when you ask a promise on a chain (i.e. when a chain is returned from a function - so as it's returned : all the chain handles is placed before in queue): it will ceal the chain. no more handles could be added : the promise listening the whole chain execution :
 	if success :